jasperdrescher/Unity-Audio-Manager/README.md

 # Unity-Audio-Manager
 Simple Audio Manager for Unity.
+This Audio Manager uses mixers to manage audio clips form the Inspector.

 ## Table of contents
 - [Usage](#usage)